-Does your furnace remind you every time it's running, by offering you a "Bang" or a "Squeaky, squeaky, squeaky"?
-Sure, we are glad the furnace is on, but who wants the life scared out of them, or to have to turn the volume up on the TV to "Mega-Loud”?
+Does your furnace remind you every time it's running by offering you a "bang" or a squeaky, squeaky, squeaky noise?
+Sure, we are glad the furnace is on, but who wants the life scared out of them or to have to turn the volume up on the TV to mega-loud?

-Does Your Furnace Bang Every Time it Comes On?
+Why Does Your Furnace Bang Every Time It Comes On?

-Possible Cause 1: Oil-Canning Duct Work.
-Go to the furnace and listen carefully at different places, to see if the banging is coming from some place in the duct.
+Go to the furnace and listen carefully at different places to see if the banging is coming from some place in the duct.
 If your duct is oil-canning, it likely has a weak spot and needs support.

 You can easily fix this oil-canning by screwing a slightly thicker piece of metal across and onto the spot.
 Though it may sound silly, you could even whack that spot with something to dent it in, though I don't recommend this being your first choice.

 This is not very common but can be scary—a little explosion when the furnace starts up, or a burst of flame bigger than it needs to be.
 To see if banging is caused by a gas ignition problem, watch the furnace start up.
 Leave the doors on the furnace so that you aren't affecting the observation.